t1ckk/KTU-DVDA-PROJECT/practice/Vilnius/readme.md

 # Results

--   Random Forest prooved to be the best model and reached AUC = 0.78 on training dataset
+-   Random Forest proved to be the best model and reached AUC = 0.78 on training dataset